-Pleasing a Tough Crowd
+Pleasing a tough crowd

-No matter what the topic, many New Yorkers are not an easy to please bunch.
+No matter what the topic, many New Yorkers are not an easy-to-please bunch.
 The Daily Pothole website has not only raised awareness, but received a great response from the public.
-"The response has been overwhelmingly positive," says Lester Kenton.
-"First, the public is impressed that a city agency is even on Tumbler.
-And then they are surprised, in a good way, that we are creating such unexpected content."
-Take a look at just a few of the comments from followers:
+“First, the public is impressed that a city agency is even on Tumbler,” says Lester Kenton.
+“Then they’re surprised, in a good way, that we are creating such unexpected content.”

-Take note state DOT's.
+Take note state DOTs.
 This is how you gain interest for the road construction you’re doing and support for all that still needs to be done.